hookdeck/hookdeck-vercel/README.md

 - `retry`: use the values specified in the [Retry documentation](https://hookdeck.com/docs/api#retry) to configura Hookdeck's retry strategy.
 - `delay`: the number of milliseconds to hold the event when it arrives to Hookdeck.
 - `filters`: specify different filters to exclude some events from forwarding.
 Use the syntax specified in the [Filter documentation](https://hookdeck.com/docs/api#filter).
 For an overview of Filters, check this [Filters guide](https://hookdeck.com/docs/filters).
-- `delivery_rate`: set the contention rate to be used for the outcoming traffic.
+- `rate`: set the delivery rate to be used for the outcoming traffic.
 Check the syntax in the `rate_limit_period` key in the [Destination documentation](https://hookdeck.com/docs/api#destination-object).

 - `verification`: inbound (source) verification mechanism to use.
 Check all possible values and syntax in the [Source documentation](https://hookdeck.com/docs/api#source-object).
 - `custom_response`: the custom response to send back the webhook origin.
 Check the syntax in the [Source documentation](https://hookdeck.com/docs/api#source-object).